One of the most common email messages we get is: “I live in a hot climate. What seeds would thrive in my area?”

 As the flowers fade, long stems covered in vivid, glossy plum seedpods appear.
 A unique, textural addition to bouquets, these pods add rich color that combines beautifully with almost any color palette.

 I discovered this fantastic plant in a friend’s veggie patch some years back and have been a huge fan ever since.
 Early in the season, the leafy stems can be harvested for bouquets.
 The more you cut, the more it produces.
 Stems hold best when given a quick searing treatment directly after harvest.
-Just dip the bottom 2 inches (5 cm) of the stems into boiling water for 10 to 15 seconds, then plunge them into a bucket of cool water.
+Just dip the bottom 2 in (5 cm) of the stems in boiling water for 10 seconds, then plunge them into a bucket of cool water.

 If plants are left to grow, you will be rewarded with gorgeous seedy stems by midsummer that are a favorite with designers and wonderful in bouquets.
 Seeded stems do not need any special postharvest treatment and often last 2 weeks.
-For a large flush of smaller, more usable stems, be sure to pinch plants hard at 12 to 18 inches (30 to 45 cm).
-Succession plant every few weeks for an extended harvest.
+For a large flush of smaller, more usable stems, be sure to pinch plants hard when they are 8 to 12 in (20 to 30 cm) tall.
+Succession-plant every few weeks for an extended harvest.

 There are three main colors available: green, burgundy, and a greenish blush.
 ‘Ruby Gold’ (pictured above) has eye-catching foliage of glowing acid green, and stalks are streaked with cranberry.
 Seeded stems are a blend of dusty rose and sunbleached moss.

 Grown primarily for its striking, serrated foliage, red-leaf hibiscus only produces flowers indoors in temperate regions.
 The more you cut this heat- and drought-tolerant plant, the more it produces.

 If you’re looking for individual colors, Johnny’s Selected Seeds carries apricot, white, purple, rose, yellow, and a stunning light blue (pictured above).

 A versatile and textural addition to the cutting garden, strawflower can be used fresh and also dried for use in fall bouquets and wreaths.
 Also known as everlasting flowers, these papery blooms hold their color and shape indefinitely when dried.
 Pollinators love them.